-- Activities may include, but are not limited to, identification of PWSs that may need assistance obtaining or maintaining financial, managerial, or technical capacity to operate in compliance with the SDWA; capital improvement and asset management planning; developing and assisting with water system management training events and enhanced tracking of technical, managerial, and financial information; continuation of the Capacity Development Assistance Program (CDAP). - Providing training and certification exam opportunities to operators and potential operators.
-Auditing existing exam questions and developing new exams and training material to ensure that that the testing process is up-to-date with current trends and regulations. - Contractual services may also be acquired to assist PWSs with emergency response planning.
+- Activities may include, but are not limited to, identification of PWSs that may need assistance obtaining or maintaining financial, managerial, or technical capacity to operate in compliance with the SDWA; capital improvement and asset management planning; developing and assisting with water system management training events and enhanced tracking of technical, managerial, and financial information. - Providing training and certification exam opportunities to operators and potential operators.
+Auditing existing exam questions and developing new exams and training material to ensure that the testing process is up-to-date with current trends and regulations. - Contractual services may also be acquired to assist PWSs with emergency response planning.